 - I drink less Vodka than you… and experience fewer headaches.

 - Children engage in less activity than they used to… and suffer fewer injuries.

 Whilst While you might like them, these conventions are history

 These grammar conventions are as obsolete as quills and typewriters.
 Let ’em go, ok?

 - Whilst is a deprecated version of while.
 Eighteenth century language has no place in 2020.

-- Don’t press enter twice after a full stop.
+- Don’t press space twice after a full stop.
 Modern style is to use one space after a sentence.